-The report says Teletalk subscribers are now switching over to other mobile phone operators to get better services because of disruption in its network.
+The report says Teletalk subscribers are now switching over to other mobile phone operators to get better services because of disruption in its network, reports UNB.

 During the survey, Teletalk subscribers said the standard of its service is not up to the mark as its network coverage does not work well, particularly after midnight.

-Besides, the subscribers who took part in the survey alleged that Teletalk customer centers are very few in number while it is hard to find out its recharging outlets.
+Besides, the subscribers who took part in the survey alleged that the number of Teletalk customer centers are very few in number while it is hard to find out its recharging outlets.